code-kontor/mvnresolver/README.md

-# MvnResolver - Resolve Maven Artifacts from within Java Applications
+# MvnResolver Uber-jar

 Version 1.0.0.RC1 - 2019-09-03

 The MvnResolver project aims at providing an easy to use, non-invasive solution to resolve maven artifacts from within java applications.
-Simply add the MvnResolver uber-jar to your project's classpath - all required libraries are embedded within the MvnResolver Uber jar, so no additional dependencies are added.
+Simply add the MvnResolver uber-jar to your project's classpath - all required libraries are embedded within the MvnResolver Uber jar, so no additional dependencies are added to your project.

 The uber-Jar internally relies on shrinkwrap-resolver.